lucas-albers-lz4/powertop_monitoring/README.md

  rpi_voltage_sdram SDRAM voltage readings
 ```

 Use the stable tag from Docker Hub; it is the bullseye version.
-For some reason, bookworm is not getting the correct metrics.